adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/DashBoard_V2/Readme.md

-`Register on cesium to get a token.
-Use the token in the html file as the defaultAccessToken`
+`Register on cesium to get a token.`

+Paste the  value in this line of the html:

+`Cesium.Ion.defaultAccessToken = 'paste your token here after registering on the cesium webpage';`